 - Treatment should be done two to three times daily for some days until warts disappear.

 - Drinking the diluted apple cider vinegar solution is also beneficial to an infected person.

 Genital warts infection can be a more serious and complicated infection if not properly treated.
 Uninfected patients should abstain from things that can predispose one to such infection (unprotected sex and others) and practice good hygiene to prevent disease onset.
-Always consult a doctor if any of its symptoms is noticed.
+Always consult a doctor if any of its symptoms are noticed.